yeargun/yeargun/README.md

 ## What do I currently do:

-I’m building an online learning platform with the state-of-art LLM and web scraping technologies @ <a href="https://stuf24.com">stuf24.com </a>
+I’m building an online learning platform with the state-of-the-art LLM and web scraping technologies @ <a href="https://stuf24.com">stuf24.com </a>

 ### :mailbox: Contact